nova-labs-code/ZenPlay/readme.md

-# ZenPlay Games
+# ZenPlay

-A collection of simple, satisfying games.
+A collection of simple, satisfying games and interactive experiences designed to be relaxing, fun, and easy to pick up.

+## About

+ZenPlay is a small collection of browser-based experiences focused on simple interactions and satisfying visual effects.

+Each game is designed to work with **mouse or touch controls**, making ZenPlay playable on both desktop and mobile devices.

 ## Games